hazelcast/hazelcast-jet/site/docs/tutorials/map-join.md

 If you want to know more about packaging Jet jobs please read the [Submitting jobs](../get-started/submit-job.md) section.

-## 3. Create a map containing company names
+## 3. Load Company Names into a Map

 Copy the file [nasdaqlisted.txt](assets/nasdaqlisted.txt) containing a list of company names to `src/main/resources`.